Physics University Ranking UK: 2025 Ranking

 The Guardian

-The bottom five of each list is mostly filled with lesser-known universities in the UK, which is typical for subject ranking tables like these.
-However, there are a couple of surprises here.
+The bottom five of Complete University Guide’s list is mostly filled with lesser-known universities in the UK, which is typical for subject ranking tables like these.
+However, The Guardian’s list is far more surprising.

-Reasoning for this placement seems to be down to poor student feedback for feedback (48.1/100) an average spend per student 5/10 and an extremely low score for value added (2/10).
+Reasoning for this placement seems to be down to fairly low career stats (88% in a career after 15 months) an average spend per student 5/10 and an extremely low score for value added (2/10).
 Compared to some of the higher-ranking universities it’s easy to see how this position could be justified.

 One last interesting fact is that almost all of these universities are based in England, the exception being the Welsh university Aberystwyth.
-However, despite all of this, remember that all of this shouldn’t be taken too seriously, as these rankings aren’t definitive and can change from year-to-year.
+It is also one of two universities to feature at the bottom of both lists (the other being Hertfordshire) However, despite all of this, remember that all of this shouldn’t be taken too seriously, as these rankings aren’t definitive and can change from year-to-year.

 Which Ranking Table Should I Follow?